 This misuse has caused emergency room visits associated with Adderall to sharply rise in young adults.
 Meanwhile, the number of prescriptions has actually dropped.
-It is becoming an increasing problem that users are offering their friends Adderall.
+It’s becoming an increasing problem that users are offering their friends Adderall.

 What Is Adderall?

-Adderall is the prescription name for dextroamphetamine-amphetamine, which only able to be legally taken with a prescription.
+Adderall is the prescription name for dextroamphetamine-amphetamine, which should only be able to take legally with a prescription.
 It is a powerful central nervous system (CNS) stimulant that affects chemicals in the brain and nerves that contribute to hyperactivity and impulse control.
 Adderall can create effects such as increased concentration, high energy, euphoria, and self-confidence.
-It causes intense, long-lasting effects, but the primary objective is to increase the concentration in people with focus problems.
+It causes intense, long-lasting effects, but the primary objective is to increase concentration in people with focus problems.

 Adderall can affect those who take it in very different ways.
-For example, someone who suffers from ADHD will likely experience have calming effects that allow them to concentrate, whereas someone without this disorder is energized by the effects.
+For example, someone with ADHD will likely experience calming effects that allow them to concentrate, whereas someone without this disorder is energized by the effects.

 Here are some common effects you can expect from Adderall:

-Sleeping problems are very common in people who take adderall because it work’s as a stimulant.
+- Sleeping problems are very common in people who take it because it works as a stimulant.

-Adderall allows those with related chemical deficiencies to benefit from an enhanced attention span.
+- Improved attention span: Adderall allows those with related chemical deficiencies to benefit from an enhanced attention span.
 Shortness of breath is a severe side effect of Adderall, and you must contact your primary care physician immediately if you’re experiencing it.
-Dry mouth is a common side effect, and it’s caused by a reduced production of saliva in your mouth.
+Dry mouth is a common side effect, and it’s caused by reduced production of saliva in your mouth.

-Slowed Growth is a problem in children who consume the drug as their bodies are still developing, so it should be monitored by a doctor to ensure they’re on-course for normal growth.
+- Slowed growth is a problem in children who consume the drug as their bodies are still developing.
+It should be monitored by a doctor to ensure they’re on-course for normal growth.

 Since this drug is most commonly prescribed to young adults, there is a higher likelihood of abuse.
 If you feel that you or your loved one is abusing Adderall, there are warning signs.
 Even if it is being used medicinally, there is a possibility that a substance use disorder can develop.
 However, there is treatment available, so you must contact your doctor to weigh your options.